Skip to main content

 • Yogurt.

-• Almond or non-dairy milk (lasts longer than regular milk and can be stored at room temperature).
+• Non-dairy milk (lasts longer than regular milk and can be stored at room temperature).

 • Individually wrapped cheese.